cascadiajs/2015.cascadiajs.com/website/public/news/scholarship.md

 ### Sponsor a scholarship

 We’d love to be able to provide as many scholarships as possible, and we need your help!
 If you’re a company interested in sponsoring a scholarship, get in touch with us!
-Thanks to the generosity of **Craigslist**, we have already funded 2 Diversity Scholarships.
+Thanks to the generosity of **craigslist**, we have already funded 2 Diversity Scholarships.
 But we hope to do so much more.
 Please contact info@cascadiajs.com for further details.